sequix/8digits/README.md

 # 8digits

-Solve "8 Digits" problem with A* in Python3.
+Solve "8 Digits" problem in Python3 with:

+    1. A*
+    2. BFS
+    3. BFS-Preprocess